patrickgrey/patrickgrey/source/_posts/2017/12/travis-firebase-deploy.md

 ---
-title: Travis Continuous Integration with Hexo
+title: Travis Firebase deploy
-description: Steps to get Travis Continuous Integration up and running with my website.
+description: Steps to get Travis Continuous Integration up and running and deploying to Firebase.
 date: 2017-12-27 00:00:00
 tags:
 ---